All About the Thyroid

 A healthy thyroid contributes to feeling energized and ready to live life to the fullest.
 If your doctor determines that your hormone levels are out of balance, taking medication can restore your vitality.
 Once you develop a treatment plan, we’d be happy to take over the details of managing your medications.
 We’ll drop them off at your doorstep for free, and your prescription information will always be at your fingertips through our desktop and mobile apps.
 Plus, our pharmacists will only be a phone call, text message, or in-app chat away if you have questions about side effects or which foods to avoid eating around dosage time.

 Want to learn more about a better pharmacy experience with Alto?
-Our care team and endocrinology specialists are available to answer your questions from 9 am - 9 pm PT Monday - Friday and 10 am - 6 pm PT on weekends; reach out via phone, text, or the app.
+Our care team and endocrinology specialists are available to answer your questions from 9 am – 12 midnight ET Monday – Friday, and 10 am – 9 pm ET on weekends; reach out by in-app secure messaging or phone.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or another qualified health provider with any questions you may have regarding a medical condition.